sekyondaMeta/tutorials/tutorial_submission_policy.md

-# PyTorch Tutorial Submission Policy
+# PyTorch Tutorial Submission Policies

 This policy outlines the criteria and process for submitting new tutorials to the PyTorch community.